ParagIsCoding/Experiments/README.md

 While experimenting with many projects and libraries i will try to upload those here, and also this is a repo for experiments so it will have many rough works

 checking connection with my pc

+now testing my branch